pallosp/conic_research_sympy/docs/api.md

 Computes the generalized projective center of a conic.

-It's equivalent to [ConicCenter](#central_conic.ConicCenter) (returns an Euclidean point) for
+It's equivalent to [ConicCenter](#central_conic.ConicCenter) (returns a finite point) for
  - real and complex ellipses
  - hyperbolas
- - conics consisting of a single Euclidean point
+ - conics consisting of a single finite (Euclidean) point
- - crossing Euclidean line pairs
+ - crossing finite line pairs

 For parabolas returns the ideal point on it.